CUSTOM FOOD TRUCKS

 Napkin Friends, Seattle, Washington

-Napkin Friends owner Jonny Silverberg approached NMK to design and build a Food Truck to bring his innovative menu, featuring latke press sandwiches, to the streets of Seattle and to catered events.
+Napkin Friends owner Jonny Silverberg approached NMK for a Food Truck design to bring his innovative menu, featuring latke press sandwiches, to the streets of Seattle and to catered events.
 The result was a smart and simple ‘Hoodless Food Truck’ with a totally unique menu that was wisely designed to make use of a commissary kitchen for major food prep work.
 Visit www.napkinfriends.com to learn more about Seattle’s first Jewish Food Truck.